Main Container Header

 Do Students Attend a Religion Class?

-Primary School and Lower School students have religion class once every six-day rotation throughout the year using the Godly Play Curriculum.
-As students reach 3rd and 4th grade the curriculum is supplemented with additional resources and project-based learning opportunities to deepen their biblical literacy and understanding of the place of faith in their lives and those of their classmates.
+Primary school and lower school students have religion class once every six-day rotation throughout the year using the Godly Play curriculum.
+As students reach 3rd and 4th grade, the curriculum is supplemented with additional resources and project-based learning opportunities to deepen their biblical literacy and understanding of the place of faith in their lives and those of their classmates.

-Middle School students have religion once every six-day rotation throughout the year.
-The aim of the middle school religion program is to continue to improve students’ biblical literacy, and understanding of other religions, while encouraging and giving them tools to put their faith into action in their lives.
+Middle school students have religion once every six-day rotation throughout the year.
+The aim of the middle school religion program is to continue to improve students’ biblical literacy and understanding of other religions, while encouraging and giving them tools to put their faith into action in their lives.

 Learn about the religion curriculum at St. Mark's.